 - Section VIII: Couple and Family Therapy and Psychoanalysis

 There are two categories of membership, member and affiliate, with differing eligibility criteria within these two broad categories.

 You may join the division as a member if you are (1) a fellow, member or associate of APA, (2) a psychologist ineligible to join APA (due to APA restrictions on program accreditation), or (3) a licensed mental health professional.
 Member Fee: $95 Early Career Professional Discount: $50 (if you are within seven years of graduating with your terminal degree, you may join at this reduced fee, or receive a refund if you paid the $95 fee through APA's renewal service).

 You may join the division as an affiliate if you have an interest in psychoanalysis and psychoanalytic psychology.
-There are different fees depending upon the following eligibility criteria, that is you must qualify for one of the lower fees, otherwise the fee is $95.
-Affiliate Fee: $95
+There are different fees depending upon the following eligibility criteria.
+You must qualify for one of the lower fees, otherwise the fee is $95.

 Fellow status is an honor bestowed upon APA members who have shown evidence of unusual and outstanding contributions or performance in the field of psychology.